Ask ARLO™ Reverse Mortgage Income Requirements Questions

 Hello Lisa,

-Your credit may or may not be an issue based on your health issues and it may take some explanations along with some supporting documentation but you may find that the private programs do work for you or that you really need to wait for your 62nd birthday.
+Your credit may or may not be an issue depending on your health, and it may require some explanations along with supporting documentation, but you may find that private programs work for you or that you really need to wait until your 62nd birthday.

 Question From Dee T. on 10/02/2021